daniellionel01/utf.js/README.md

 Implementations of validating UTF-8, UTF-16 and UTF-32 segments in JavaScript.

 This project is an effort related to [Gleam](https://gleam.run/).
 It is a programming language, that compiles to Erlang and JavaScript.
-Erlang natively supports pattern matching on UTF segments, however there is no clear native API in the JavaScript runtimes (Browser, Node, Deno, Bun).
+Erlang natively supports pattern matching on UTF segments, however there is no native API in JavaScript (Browser, Node, Deno, Bun) to do the same.

 If you want to learn about more advanced usage of the bit array syntax in Gleam, checkout the official tour: https://tour.gleam.run/data-types/bit-arrays/.
 And also this blog article: https://gearsco.de/blog/bit-array-syntax/